Anthropology

 The Anthropology Honors Thesis program provides outstanding seniors the opportunity to conduct original scholarly research under the mentorship of an anthropology faculty member, to write an honors thesis, and ultimately to graduate with departmental honors.

-• Overall UC GPA must be 3.5 or higher at the time of application and when beginning the thesis.
+• Overall UC GPA 3.5 or higher at the time of application and when beginning the thesis.

-• Major GPA must be 3.6 or higher at the time of application and when beginning the thesis.
+• Major GPA 3.6 or higher at the time of application and when beginning the thesis.

 NOTE: The major GPA is based solely on courses completed at Berkeley.

-• No incompletes on record at the time of application and when beginning the thesis.
+• No incompletes should be on record at the time of application or when beginning the thesis.
 All incomplete grades must be resolved before a student can submit an application for the thesis program.
-This includes incompletes that have been given an extension of time--work must be finished on all incompletes before a student will be considered/accepted into the thesis program.

 In addition to the sponsorship of an Anthropology professor as thesis advisor, the honors program requires you to have a second faculty sponsor, commonly referred to as the second reader.
 The second reader is only required to read and comment on a near-final version of the thesis, but may choose to play a greater role.
 In unique circumstances, the second reader may be a professor from another department, if approved by the Anthropology thesis advisor.
 Discuss with your thesis advisor who would make a good reader for your project, and arrange to meet with a prospective reader(s).
 If they agree to work with you as your Thesis Advisor, you are ready to complete the thesis process.
 Ask your main Faculty Advisor to email the Anthropology Undergrad Advisor, (me :), to request your enrollment into the Prof's H195A, during the enrollment phase.
 Although it is helpful to secure both thesis readers at the start of the process, the second reader is sometimes identified within the first or beginning of the second semester of the Thesis program.
 But remember to always consult with your Main Faculty Advisor on the who to approach for the Second Reader position.